IanWold/Metalsharp/Metalsharp.Documentation/tutorial-plugin.md

 **NuGet**

-NuGet is the de facto package manager for .NET, and that's how Metalsharp will eventually be released.
-Indeed, until Metalsharp is on NuGet it doesn't make sense to release here.
-But that's coming around the corner, so preparing your package for NuGet might make sense.
-And, it'll give other users an easier time consuming your plugin.
+NuGet is the de facto package manager for .NET, and that's how Metalsharp is released.
+Releasing your package on NuGet gives other users an easier time consuming your plugin.
+If you are planning on releasing your plugin on NuGet, it's best practice for your C# project to reference Metalsharp from NuGet.

 **DLL Download**